Anees-Asif/CI-CD/README.md

 2. **Consistency**: It ensures consistent builds and deployments, reducing the chances of deployment-related errors.

-3. **Early Detection of Issues**: Automated testing in CI/CD pipelines detects issues early in the development process, making it easier and cheaper to fix them.
+3. **Early Detection of Issues**: Automated testing in CI/CD pipelines detects issues early in the development process, making it easier and cheaper to fix the issues before they become a bigger problem.

 4. **Collaboration**: CI/CD encourages collaboration among developers, testers, and operations teams, fostering a DevOps culture.